Reviews You Can Rely On

 Credit: Kyle Hameister

 It is generally more difficult to optimize construction quality with a small knife.
 The miniaturized components don't leave much room for error.
 A testament to our high selection standards, the small knives we test are better than average for their size.
 The Classic SD seems to escape some of the other small knives' issues — all its components work well and smoothly.
 None of the features on the Classic lock, which likely saves some hassle.
-The Skeletool KB is right in here, too; small but well made.
+The Skeletool KB is right here, too; it is small but well-made.

 pocket knife - the carbon fiber handle sets the zero tolerance 0450 apart in our...